14 things you just have to know about the abyss

 It's hot in the abyss!

 In some places in the abyss, there are ocean springs where the water has been heated by coming into contact with the magma that burns inside the earth, reaching temperatures of 400°C. When the water spurts out, the minerals in the water create hydrothermal vents that attract endemic species.
-A deep-sea oasis develops there!

 Life in the abyss is vulnerable

-The abyss, a potential to be preserved!
+The abyss, a wealth of riches to be preserved!

 The potential of the abyss, a little-known ecosystem, is enormous: biodiversity, molecules of therapeutic interest and mineral resources.
 Consequently, their exploitation must be reasoned and controlled in order to benefit everyone.
 The seabed and subsoil of the high seas, known as "The Zone", have been declared a Common Heritage of Mankind.